kawrou/recipeasy_fork/README.md

 ## Intro

----
-This is a fork of a project I completed with other members in order to make improvements to the tests and code base.
+This is a fork of a project I completed with other members.
 The original can be found [here](https://github.com/kawrou/RecipEasy-recipe-manager)

----
+As we created the app as a proof of concept in a short period, there were a lot of tests that needed fixing and improvements I wanted to make hence I created a separate respository.

+Apart from fixing tests which I started on the original repo, you can see what enhancements I've worked on by checking out the closed issues above.
+I'm currently trying to enhance authentication and fix how JWT is handled on the frontend.

+## Description
 Over the course of 2 weeks (8 or 9 days), we are building a recipe manager web application.
 We will be desigining the app by first finding problems with current